SimoBor99/Rt1_assignment2/README.md

   Define object goal
   Print "Waiting for action server to start"
   Call waitForServer method by action client
-  WHILE ros ok function return true:
+  WHILE ros ok function returns true:
     Call input function, passing as argument var answer Assign the return value of input function to var answer SET object state to the return value of method getState